Switzerland votes No to controversial immigration proposal in referendum

 Photo: Christian Beutler/Keystone/AP/TT

-The proposal has been launched by the largest party in parliament, the right-wing populist, anti-immigration Swiss People's Party (SVP), which pushed through the referendum in a country known for its direct democracy.
+The proposal was launched by the largest party in parliament, the right-wing populist and anti-immigration Swiss People's Party (SVP), which pushed through the referendum in a country known for its direct democracy.

-The proposal means that the possibility of seeking asylum and obtaining residence permits will be limited once the population reaches 9.5 million.
-Family reunifications will also be made more difficult.
+The proposal would limit the ability to apply for asylum and residence permits when the population reaches 9.5 million.
+Family reunification would also be made more difficult.
 There are already 9.1 million inhabitants in Switzerland, which in practice would mean that a population ceiling would have to be introduced quite soon.

-Just over a quarter of the population of Switzerland are foreign nationals.
+Just over a quarter of Switzerland's population are foreign nationals.
 With the population at risk of hitting the ten million mark, Switzerland would also be forced to terminate a number of international agreements linked to free movement, including with the EU.

 Loading related articles...